dspiegel29/ArtofStatistics/README.md

 The UK and US versions are identical in content.
 Errata and additions are listed below for both versions.

+This file is produced by R Markdown, and there is also a [web-page](https://dspiegel29.github.io/ArtofStatistics/)  produced by Github.

 # Code repository

 The [repository](https://github.com/dspiegel29/ArtofStatistics) contains data and R code for the Figures and Tables in Art of Statistics.
 They should all work in RStudio.